Safety and liability

 To ensure correct response to these requests and to ensure data protection, including guarantee of authorized access to data and effective identity verification, complete request forms signed in hand must be submitted in person by contacting the PGE EJ 1 Data Protection Officer in the company’s office.

-Persons, whose identity PGE EJ 1 can potentially establish on the basis of, p.ex., their confirmed e-mail address, can send a scanned copy of their request from their confirmed address to the PGE EJ 1 Personal Data Protection Inspector’s email with the title: “GDPR: servicing the rights of the object of personal data”.
+Persons, whose identity PGE EJ 1 can potentially establish on the basis of, p.ex., their confirmed e-mail address, can send a scanned copy of their request from their confirmed address to the PGE EJ 1 Personal Data Protection Inspector’s email with the title: “GDPR: servicing the data subject's rights”.
 In case of a request submitted in person, it is required to show a document confirming one’s identity (p.ex.
 ID card, passport, driving license).
 Requests sent via traditional mail or submitted by telephone cannot be processed since these forms of contact do not allow for effective confirmation of a person’s identity and their processing could result on compromising personal data safety and protection leading to granting an unauthorized person access to the data.

 Requests must be dated, include name and surname of the applicant, title of rights of the object of data as well as identification of the type of data the request refers to, area, enterprise or process that required granting access to the data to its present controller or that led to the collection of data by the controller upon approval of the object of the data.